Solar-B/.github/profile/readme.md

 - threaded pipe M12: 8pcs of 1m,
 - screws, nuts, washers (M5, M6, M8, M10, M12): many.

-### Tools
+## Tools

 - Band saw (able to cut 80x40mm rectangular tube at 52 degrees angle).
 I have a [PILOUS ARG 130 mobil](https://www.pilous.cz/en/metal/bandsaws/manual/arg-130-mobil).
+A panel circular saw (with blade for metals) is also good if you do not have a band saw.
 - Drill machine.
 I have a [Milwaukee M18 FDD3](https://www.milwaukeetool.com/).
 - Welding machine.
 I have a [Lorch Handy 160](https://lorch.eu).
 - Panel circular saw, (I have a Bosch - GCM 12 SDE).